I want you to live a good life.

 In 2004, I lost my girlfriend in a car accident.

-Then, I discovered quotes and they literally saved my life.
-I still use quotes every day to motivate myself, learn and find inspiration.
+Then, I discovered quotes and they saved my life.
+I still use quotes every day to motivate myself, learn, and find inspiration.

-I hope quotes will do the same to you.
+I hope quotes will do the same for you.

 Maxime Lagacé (Twitter, Facebook)